valkey-io/valkey-rfc/Bloom.md

 This API can be used to add an item to an existing bloom object or to create + add the item.
 Response is in the Integer reply format.

-Item does not exist (based on false positve rate) and was successfully to the bloom filter.
+Item does not exist (based on false-positive rate) and was successfully to the bloom filter.
 If a bloom object named <key> does not exist, the bloom object is created and the item will be added to it.
 ```
 (integer) 1
 ```

-Item already exists (based on false positve rate).
+Item already exists (based on false-positive rate).
 ```
 (integer) 0
 ```